 Why Are Gutters Important?

-• Foundation shifting
+• Foundation shifting;

-• Foundation cracking
+• Foundation cracking;

-• Foundation erosion
+• Foundation erosion;

-• Flooded basements
+• Flooded basements;

-• Flooded crawl spaces
+• Flooded crawl spaces;

-• Weakening of overall structural integrity
+• Weakening of your house’s overall structural integrity.

-Pooled water in and around the home also has several secondary but no less problematic effects, namely, attracting pests.
-Insects like mosquitoes, earwigs, drain flies, ticks, various grubs, and termites are all attracted to pooling water or overly moist soil.
-Even worse, pooled water can damage the lawn by creating an environment for unpleasant fungal infections like root rot.
-Thankfully, gutters help prevent all this by evenly dispersing rainwater into different portions of your property or receptacles and basins for collection.
+Standing pools of water in and around your home can also cause other problems, such as attracting pests.
+Insects like mosquitoes, earwigs, drain flies, ticks, various grubs, and termites will all make use of pooling water or overly moist soil to lay their eggs and reproduce.
+Pooled water can damage the lawn by creating an ideal environment for unpleasant fungal infections like root rot.

 Parts of a Gutter